ChameleonCloud/docs/source/technical/gui.rst

 ---------

-To access user specific settings and download *OpenStack RC* files, use the user menu - the dropdown on the upper right of the screen where you will see your account name.
+To access user specific settings and download *OpenStack RC* files, use the user menu---the dropdown on the upper right of the screen where you will see your account name.

 .. figure:: gui/user_dropdown.png